About the course

 Disclosure of criminal convictions

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 The DPIR provides a stimulating research environment in which you can pursue your interests beyond the formal demands of the syllabus.

-Many of the academic staff who teach and supervise on the programme also organise extracurricular research seminars for graduate students, such as the Comparative Political Economy seminar, the Constitutional Studies Programme and the Politics Research Colloquium which takes place throughout term.
+Many of the academic staff who teach and supervise on the programme also organise extracurricular research seminars for graduate students, such as the Oxford Political Thought Seminar and the Nuffield Political Theory Workshop, which takes place throughout term.

 The DPIR also hosts a wide range of research centres and programmes which actively seek to develop collaborative research activity via conferences, workshops and other academic events, and which include graduate students in their activities.